babylonchain/babylonchain.github.io/docs/modules/checkpointing.md

 # Checkpointing Module

-This page describes the Checkpointing module in Babylon.
+📕 Learn what the Babylon Checkpointing Module is and how it operates.

+---

 ## Summary